 Filed under Brokers by

-Smart Live Markets are proud of their dealing desk and their fixed spreads.
+GKFX are proud of their dealing desk and their fixed spreads.
 In this guest post Paul Hare, their Director of Trading, explains why.
-(Note that Smart Live Markets are a UK based broker, and are therefore regulated by the Financial Services Authority.
+(Note that GKFX are a UK based broker, and are therefore regulated by the Financial Conduct Authority (FCA for short, and formerly the Financial Services Authority).
 Some of the regulatory points Paul makes don't work in quite the same way in other jurisdictions.)

 More on Dealing Desk or No Dealing Desk – That is the Question!